Artist Statement

 And it’s central to my practice as a queer artist.
 My work helps to construct an expression of place rooted in my queer experience and the fracturing and fragmentation that attend it.
 Being queer, as in “out of place” has always been part of that experience for me.
 That feeling of not quite being in the right place is even stronger now that I am in my mid-60s.
 There persists a sense of dislocation and an ongoing need for psychological and emotional wayfinding as I navigate both queer and heteronormative spaces and social contexts.

-As a queer photographer, then, being “out in place,” (that is, physically present to record the experience of moving through the world) is both an act of cultural production and self-declaration: that I am out in the world, negotiating my place in it, and working to express the many meanings each of us attach to it.
+As a queer photographer, then, being “out in place,” (that is, physically present to record the experience of moving through the world) is both an act of cultural production and self-declaration: that I am out in the world, negotiating my place in it, and working to express the many meanings attached to it.